PatWalters/workshop/README.md

 5. sec_ms/SEC_MS.ipynb - Designing a screeing library for Size Exclusion Chromatography - Mass Spectrometry (SEC-MS)
 6. predictive_models/predictive_model_prep.ipynb - preparing data to generate a predictive model
 7. predictive_models/running_a_predictive_model.ipynb - practical application of a predictive model
+8. hype/dissecting_hype.ipynb - using similarity search to [check claims](https://practicalcheminformatics.blogspot.com/2019/09/dissecting-hype-with-cheminformatics.html) in a recent paper

 All of these notebooks can be run on Binder by using the url below.